Two Years Two Owners: 1996 Buick Roadmaster Estate – SOLD!

 Here’s some additional information the seller provides about the condition of this Roadmaster’s body: “There are a variety of surface dings in the body and side stainless trim.
 The left inner fender/splash shield has rot as does the right 1/4 panel just behind the tire and in front of the spare tire well.
-Tire well area is SOLID.
+The tire well area is SOLID.
 Replacement inner fenders go with the car when sold.
 Left quarter panel at rear/ bottom needs body repair (see picture).
 Unfortunately, we do not see what the seller is talking about so please comment below on what you discover during your in-person inspection.

-This Roadmaster represents the best of both worlds: a full-size classic American station wagon equipped with an easily tunable Corvette LT1 V8 and modern OBD II diagnostics with comfort and luxury for long distance traveling.
+This Roadmaster represents the best of both worlds: a full-size classic American station wagon equipped with an easily tunable Corvette LT1 V8 and modern OBD II diagnostics with comfort and luxury for long-distance traveling.
 While its not perfect, the seller does provide a slew of parts needed to take this station wagon to the next level.
 We predict by buying this example the only way you would lose money is by driving it off a cliff.
 Good luck with the purchase!